Published onHealth Tip of the Week

 Your quick reaction with a series of simple rescue steps could mean the difference between life and death.

 Sudden cardiac arrest (SCA) occurs when the heart suddenly and unexpectedly stops beating.
-Every year, sudden cardiac arrest strikes almost 400,000 people in the U.S. — one every 90 seconds.
-The causes of SCA in youth are varied and include heart conditions that result from abnormal heart muscle or abnormal heart structure or function, and primary electrical abnormalities.
+Every year, sudden cardiac arrest strikes almost 380,000 people in the U.S. — one every 90 seconds.
+The causes of SCA in youth are varied and include heart conditions that result from abnormal heart muscle, structure or function, and primary electrical abnormalities.
 Outside factors such as drug use or a sudden blow to the chest can contribute to SCA.
 In adults, SCA is often associated with coronary artery disease, which can cause a heart attack when blood flow to the heart muscle is blocked.
 The heart attack can trigger an electrical abnormality that leads to sudden cardiac arrest.

 While historically thought to be an adult problem, SCA does affect children.
 Thousands of children die every year from SCA but could have been saved through timely intervention.
-We spoke with Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Zane Schultz, program coordinator of the Youth Heart Watch program, for more information.
+We spoke with Victoria Vetter, MD, MPH, a cardiologist in the Cardiac Center and Medical Director of the Youth Heart Watch program at Children’s Hospital of Philadelphia (CHOP), and Lindsey Flanagan, MPH, program coordinator of the Youth Heart Watch program, for more information.

-What should you do if a child, a teen or an adult becomes unresponsive and is either not breathing or is only gasping?
-They might be lying still or shaking, as if having a seizure.
+What should you do if a child, a teen or an adult becomes unresponsive and is not breathing?
+They might be lying still or shaking, as if having a seizure, or gasping for breath.

 The simple steps are known as the Chain of Survival: